gregory-nodejs-training/typegraphql-example/README.md

 # typegraphql-example
-Application using GraphQL with Typescript and MongoDB.
+Application using GraphQL with Typescript and MongoDB, with Typegoose.